Abhaycl/RoboND-DeepLearning-1P4/README.md

 [//]: # (Image References)

 [image0]: ./misc_images/semantic_segmentation.jpg "Semantic Segmentation"
+[image1]: ./misc_images/Fully_Convolutional_Network.jpg "Fully Convolutional Network"

 #### How to run the program with your own code

-For the execution of your own code, inside the folder /code
+For the execution of your own code, inside the folder */code*

 ```bash
 1.  jupyter notebook model_training.ipynb